Jean-Lionel/advanced_facturation_demo/README.md

-## MAGASIN APP

-This app can do more things

 # Advanced Facturation

 **Advanced Facturation** is a powerful and user-friendly invoicing software developed by **Advanced IT and Research Burundi**.
 It integrates various APIs, including those from the **Office Burundais des Recettes (OBR)**, for seamless e-invoicing and tax declaration.